The Master Tile is used to perform the global functions summarised in the illustration below:

 The keypad in the top left can be used to enter numeric values; the return key duplicates the OK button in the on-screen keypads.
+The keys can also be assigned to User Keys; see for configuration details.

 The fader on the right of the Master Tile can be assigned to any input or output channel on the console, providing constant control of that channel's level regardless of whether the channel is active in a Fader Tile or not.
 Typically this would be used for one of the Master Buses, or possibly the lead vocal or solo wedge level.
 It might also be assigned to a VCA which in turn controls a selection of buses, for example.